Homeschool

 The Best Galaxy Activities for Your Homeschool and Classroom

-I’m wrapping up my space camp series today with some of my FAVORITE galaxy activities from the week of camp!
+I’m wrapping up my space camp series today with some of my FAVORITE Galaxy Activities from the week of camp!
 We did some exploring about stars, talked about what makes up our galaxy, and made rockets to blast off!
 If you haven’t checked out my other two posts about some of the activities we did this summer during space camp make sure to take a look:

 Planets Activities & Crafts